xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 username: admin
 password: admin
 ```
-Now come out of the inventory directory and create a config file which provides information about the inventory and runner to the main file.
+Now come out of the inventory directory and create a config file that provides information about the inventory and runner to the main file.

 **config.yaml**
 ```